Freiling87/CCU/CCU/Scratchpad.md

 - Emerge on Freight Elevator with a bunch of freed slaves who now roam the level, getting picked off by the security team that arrives
   - Security team set to "Killer Robot" behavior? pwz
   - If they are some real killers, the challenge could be to just make it to the van with no hope of fighting them off
-  - Might also want an "Infinite Continues" mutator for long-ass campaigns
 - Cramped Hive quarters for employees, virtually a prison
 ##		T	Underground
 ###			T	Subway to Cave Tunnel